robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

     player player2.
     throw Player is { rock, paper, scissors } :- player Player.

+There's no "is" in the `player _` proposition: this is a relational proposition, instead of the functional propositions we've seen so far.

 This Dusa program has nine different solutions:

 - Player 1 throws rock, player 2 throws rock (Tie)